Elenterius/Fabiko/README.md

 [![](https://jitpack.io/v/Elenterius/Fabiko.svg)](https://jitpack.io/#Elenterius/Fabiko)

-The Fabiko library is a custom fork of the [Caliko](https://github.com/FedUni/caliko) library.
+The Fabiko library is a hard fork of the [Caliko](https://github.com/FedUni/caliko) library.

 The user guide can be found on the repository [wiki](https://github.com/Elenterius/Fabiko/wiki).